JacobBHartman/vasserballverband/README.md

 The purpose of building this application(s) is to demonstrate proficiency, motivation, as well as personal reasons.

+Expore the following...
+  Variable names and files should have the noun first followed by adjectives.
+I.E. "cat black" or "gato negro" > "black cat" Avoid using abbreviations and acronyms as much as possible except where you state it outwardly: "Federal Bureau of Investigation (FBI)"...
+We want noobs to be able to read and understand the code as much as possible.
+Also people from the future.
+Also Non-english speakers.

 Eventually the site(s) should have the following attributes...
 * Optimized installation with as few steps as possible
 * Sexy domain names, subdomains